 Gregorovius - translation by Dorothea Roberts

-After having visited Anagni and Ferentino, Gregorovius left the latter early in the morning to reach Alatri; he soon noticed Fumone, a small group of grey buildings at the top of an isolated mountain to the left of the road.
+Gregorovius left Ferentino early in the morning to reach Alatri; he soon noticed Fumone, a small group of grey buildings at the top of an isolated mountain to the left of the road.
 The apparently negligible village excited the imagination of the German writer who had in-depth knowledge of a tragic event which had taken place there.

 Today the location has a brighter appearance than it had in 1858 and some inhabitants of the towns in the valley have built their second homes there.

-Similar to Ferentino, Segni and other towns of the region, ancient Alatri was surrounded by walls built by placing big boulders one next to the other; sections of the ancient walls can still be seen in the western and south-eastern sides of the town.
+Similar to Ferentino, Segni and other towns of the region, ancient Alatri was surrounded by walls built by placing big boulders one next to the other; sections of these walls can still be seen in the western and south-eastern sides of the town.